 Part II: State Laws on Mold, Radon and Secondhand Smoke

 Indoor exposure to mold and dampness can produce a variety of health effects, including respiratory problems (wheezing, difficulty breathing, shortness of breath); cough; nasal or sinus congestion; eye, nose, throat or skin irritation; and asthma symptoms in people with asthma.
-Remedial action is generally warranted if you can smell or see mold—testing is typically not required or recommended.
+Remedial action is generally warranted if you can smell or see mold or dampness—testing is typically not required or recommended.
 See National Institute of Medicine, Damp Indoor Spaces and Health (2004); Cal.
-Dept. of Public Health, Mold in My Home: What Do I Do?
+Dept. of Public Health, Statement on Building Dampness, Mold and Health (2011).
 Because mold can grow almost anywhere provided that moisture and oxygen are present, mold remediation involves both cleaning up the mold and fixing the underlying water condition that facilitated the mold growth and dampness.
 Important steps for preventing mold growth include maintaining acceptable humidity levels and cleaning up water leaks or spills quickly—generally within 24-48 hours.
 See US EPA, A Brief Guide to Mold, Moisture and Your Home.

 State Laws.
-State housing codes and landlord-tenant laws commonly include some provisions that address the underlying water and moisture problems that cause mold contamination—e.g., requirements for: adequate ventilation (generally and/or in bathrooms and kitchens); adequate plumbing (fixtures maintained in good working order, free from leaks); weathertightness (structural components maintained to prevent moisture intrusion); and non-absorbent surfaces (bathroom, kitchen surfaces impervious to water).
+State housing codes and landlord-tenant laws commonly include some provisions that address the underlying dampness and moisture problems that cause mold contamination—e.g., requirements for: damp-free building components; adequate ventilation (generally and/or in bathrooms and kitchens); adequate plumbing (fixtures maintained in good working order, free from leaks); weathertightness (structural components maintained to prevent moisture intrusion); and non-absorbent surfaces (bathroom, kitchen surfaces impervious to water).

 Legal provisions such as these can be important to ensuring the correction of defects that cause mold and dampness.
 Most codes do not, however, explicitly mention “mold” or require mold cleanup.
-At least one local jurisdiction, San Francisco, has addressed mold directly in its housing code and nuisance law.
-At least two states have enacted legislation establishing explicitly a landlord’s duty to prevent and address mold contamination as part of the landlord-tenant law or building/sanitary code.
+At least five states and the District of Columbia have enacted state legislation establishing explicitly a landlord’s duty to prevent and address mold contamination as part of the landlord-tenant law or building/sanitary code.
 Though not included here, municipal housing codes may also address mold in rental housing.
 For example, New York City recently enacted the Asthma Free Housing Act (2018/055) amending the city’s housing maintenance code to require private landlords to prevent and remediate indoor allergen hazards, including mold and pest infestation.

 Radon is a naturally-occurring, radioactive gas produced by the breakdown of uranium in soil, rock, and water.
 Indoor exposure to radon is the second leading cause of lung cancer in the United States and the leading cause of lung cancer among non-smokers.
-According to the U.S. EPA and the Surgeon General, indoor radon exposure is responsible for about 21,000 lung cancer deaths in the U.S. each year, with nearly 3,000 deaths among people who have never smoked.
+According to the U.S. EPA, indoor radon exposure is responsible for about 21,000 lung cancer deaths in the U.S. each year, with nearly 3,000 deaths among people who have never smoked.

 The concentration of radon in indoor air is affected by the way homes are constructed.
 EPA has established a radon “action level” of 4 picoCuries/liter (pCi/L)—the level at which a building owner should take action to reduce radon in the indoor air.
 However, because there is no known safe level of exposure to radon, EPA also recommends that people consider fixing their home when radon levels are between 2 pCi/L and 4 pCi/L. Elevated indoor radon levels can exist in all parts of the U.S., and the only way to know the radon level in a particular home is to test the home for radon.
 If testing reveals elevated levels, there are well established, cost-effective methods for installing radon reduction systems.
 See http://epa.gov/radon/pubs/consguid.html, http://www.epa.gov/radon/pubs/mitstds.html.

 State Laws.
 While general habitability and good repair provisions found in housing codes and landlord-tenant laws are potentially relevant to situations where tenants are exposed to elevated radon levels, they may not provide a strong foundation for effective public enforcement or private (tenant) legal action to reduce elevated radon levels.
-Two states have laws that address the subject of radon in rental housing directly, though neither provides a strong model for state legislation.
+A few states have laws that address the subject of radon in rental housing directly, though they are not necessarily strong models for state legislation.
 The state of Maine requires landlords to test for and disclose radon levels in their properties.
 In Illinois, the law requires landlords to disclose known elevated radon levels.
 Florida law requires that all rental agreements include a notification regarding the health risks of radon.

 State Laws.
 In general, state housing codes do not address directly the issue of secondhand smoke and thus do not provide a strong foundation for code enforcement in cases where tenants are harmed by drifting smoke.
 Some of the broad provisions contained in state landlord-tenant laws may provide a basis for legal action by tenants in certain cases.

 A number of municipalities (primarily in California) have enacted ordinances prohibiting or significantly restricting smoking in multi-family housing.
-At the state level, several states that have enacted laws banning smoking in public places have included in these laws a ban on smoking in common areas in multi-family residential buildings.
+At the state level, a number of states that have enacted laws banning smoking in public places have included in these laws a ban on smoking in common areas in multi-family residential buildings.
 Following are three examples of this type of law (there are a number of other states with similar prohibitions); the Colorado and Minnesota no-smoking requirements apply to marijuana smoking as well.
 Note that this approach does not address exposure resulting from smoking within individual rental units.